deadc0de6/catcli/README.md

 ## Edit storage

-Storage entry can be edited with
+Storage entry can be edited with following catcli commands:

 * `rename` - rename the storage
 * `edit` - edit storage metadata